Comic Strip Spread

 The characteristics associated with this card are principally dreaminess, illusion and tranquillity.
 She is the perfect agent and patient, able to receive and transmit everything without herself being affected thereby.
 If ill-dignified, all these qualities are degraded.
 Everything that passes through her is refracted and distorted.
 But, speaking generally, her characteristics depend mostly upon the influences which affect her.

-Card 8: Knight of Disks
+Card 8: Prince of Disks